Back Issues [A-Day]: The Avengers #54-55 / The Mighty Avengers #66-68

 Could Be Better

 Did you enjoy Ant-Man and the Wasp: Quantumania?
 How did you think it compared to the other Ant-Man films?
 What did you think to the exploration and expansion of the Quantum Realm?
 Did you enjoy seeing Cassie develop into her own heroic role and the relationship between her and Scott?
 Were you disappointed by M.O.D.O.K.’s portrayal and the effects used to bring him to life?
 What did you think to Kang and his motivations, and are you excited to see him return in the MCU?
-Whatever you think about Ant-Man and the Wasp: Quantumania, drop your thoughts below or leave a comment on my social media and be sure to check out my other Ant-Man content.
+Whatever you think about Ant-Man and the Wasp: Quantumania, drop your thoughts below and be sure to check out my other Ant-Man content.

 Back Issues: Tales to Astonish #44